-Organizations that discover they do in fact have a quality-of-hire problem need to take corrective action to improve their hiring results.
-This tutorial doesn't just stop at baseline or past quality-of-hire metrics.
-It continues tracking new hires going forward.
+Quality-of-turnover metrics reveal the effectiveness, or lack thereof, of an organization's employee selection process and/or their hiring managers.
+Their purpose is to trigger positive change, and without them, generally there is no motivation to improve hiring results.
+Organizations that discover they do in fact have a hiring problem need to take corrective action to improve their results.
+This tutorial doesn't just stop at baseline or past metrics.
+It continues tracking results going forward.
 The idea is to determine the effectiveness of the corrective action, with the goal being a reduction in short-term turnover as well as a measurable improvement overall job performance.

 How does this tutorial work?
-This tutorial will walk you through actual quality-of-hire metrics from an organization in Palm Beach County, Florida.
+For starters, the best strategy is to keep it simple.
+More hiring data is not always better because the more complex you make tracking...the more no one will have the time to track it.
+Simple works well - as long as you track the right information.
+This tutorial will walk you through actual quality-of-turnover metrics from an organization in Palm Beach County, Florida.
 It includes real data and real results.
-And...if you want to track your own metrics, it provides simple step-by-step instructions and a downloadable Excel template with the formulas built-in.
-Once you enter basic information, it calculates your quality-of-hire for you.
+To track your own metrics, this tutorial provides simple step-by-step instructions and a downloadable Excel template with the formulas already built-in.
+Once you enter basic information, it calculates your quality-of-turnover for you.
 It even includes great pie charts and graphs.
 Click NEXT.